-Sport fishing has a significant socioeconomic impact in communities throughout Canada.
-Several fish species also play a major role in traditional First Nations practises.
+Sportfishing has a significant socioeconomic impact in communities throughout Canada.
+Several fish species also play a major role in traditional First Nations practices.
 Consequently, we believe that a simple, reliable monitoring system designed to be installed in existing fishways or directly in riverbeds can play a vital role in managing populations and fishing quotas, thereby contributing to the long-term survival of species that have suffered greatly in the past.
 As an example, one of our counters, installed in the Petit-Saguenay River, in Saguenay, Québec, makes it possible to determine the number of individual fish in a run on a day-to-day basis.
 The various stakeholders (ministries, FQSA, outfitters) can then use this information to manage sport fishing activities.
 This is an innovative way to protect wildlife, while also encouraging responsible economic activities and maintaining First Nations cultural traditions.

 Skills and experience backed by innovation and technology

-WSP’s IchtyoS™ System is the culmination of ten years of research and development.
-It makes it possible to monitor fish remotely and in real time as they pass through the system, avoiding the routine capturing of individual fish and the stress that entails.
+WSP’s IchtyoS System is the culmination of ten years of research and development.
+It makes it possible to monitor fish remotely and in real-time as they pass through the system, avoiding the routine capturing of individual fish and the stress that entails.
 Furthermore, it combines several technologies to precisely identify key biological parameters, regardless of local conditions (luminosity, turbidity, floating debris, etc.).
 The use of complementary technologies makes it possible to exceed individual sets of limitations, yield accurate estimates and enable long-term monitoring of fish populations.

 Solutions aligned to client requirements